zj11223344/Tactics-Remix/README.md

 #### Kensai Ryu's Tougher Kangaxx and Guardians

-This will improve the difficulty for Kangaxx and throw a new challenging encounter into the mix prior to the Kangaxx fight.
+If you visit the tomb of Kangaxx you will find a new guardian in the room above, the Archlich.
+He's a level 34/21 Cleric/Mage, and he has another lich with him and some guards he's brought.
+Their purpose is to kill Kangaxx and get his ring.
+If you already have the ring they do not know this, they think Kangaxx is still alive and has it.
+They will kill anyone whom they find snooping around his tomb.
+It's a pretty tough fight so be prepared.
 If SCS is installed, Kangaxx will revert to SCS AI; however, the guardians will still remain.

 #### Kensai Ryu's Improved Crypt King

-Large overhaul for the original Crypt King fight within the Graveyard district.
+You remember the Cyrpt King in the Graveyard, don't you?
+Of course you do, he's very easy to beat and he has some cool loot (good sword).
+This version fixes his script that was broken in the game and also gives him a couple of skeleton minions.
+After all, he is a king, right?
+He also calls for more backup every now and then.
 I have overhauled the fight mechanics to make it even more challenging than the original Tactics version.

 #### Morpheus562's Improved Drizzt (BGEE)